vtals/Supplements-Price-Alert/README.md

 # Bulk Supplements Scraper & Price Alert

-A Python project that scrapes prices of protein and creatine products from Bulk.com, stores the data in CSV files, updates the datasets automatically once a week, and sends Telegram notifications when prices fall below a set threshold.
+A Python project that scrapes prices of protein and creatine products from Bulk.com, creates or stores the data in CSV files, updates the datasets automatically once a week, and sends Telegram notifications when prices fall below a set threshold.

 ---